-Popular Home Construction Loan Options:
+Popular Home Construction Loan Options

 Renovation Construction Loans

-What are the requirements for a construction loan?
+What Are the Requirements for a Construction Loan?

 It’s typically harder to get a construction loan than it is to secure a mortgage.
-Some people even hire construction loan brokers to help facilitate the process.
-Because your house isn’t built yet, there’s no collateral.
+Some people even hire construction loan brokers to facilitate the process.
+Because your house or ADU isn’t built yet, there’s no collateral.
 And because there’s no collateral, lenders will want to see strong evidence that the home will be completed.

 If it’s a renovation, the lender wants to see that the project will add to the value of the home.
 Check out SoFi’s Home Project Value Estimator to get an idea of how much value you could get in return for each renovation project.

-In order to get approved, you’ll have to show your potential lender an overview of your financial profile, complete with plenty of documentation.
+In order to get approved, you’ll have to show your potential lender an overview of your financial profile, with plenty of documentation.
 They’ll typically want to see a debt-to-income ratio of 45% or lower and a high credit score.

-In addition to your own profile, they’ll want a detailed plan, budget, and schedule for the construction.
+In addition, the lender will want a detailed plan, budget, and schedule for the construction.
 Some lenders will also need to approve your builder.
-Since the project will depend on the builder’s ability to complete the construction to specifications, your builder’s reputation may be crucial to getting a construction loan approved.
+Because the project will depend on the builder’s ability to complete the construction to specifications, your builder’s reputation may be crucial to getting a construction loan approved.

-A lot of time and effort goes into securing a construction loan.
-It can be difficult to find lenders that offer competitive rates, and even more difficult to qualify for them—particularly if you don’t have a flawless credit history.
-Plus, they tend to be complicated because it is often the builder who has to carry the loan.
-Due to the risk construction loans pose to lenders, they often come with high interest rates as well.
+A lot of time and effort may go into securing a construction loan.
+It can be difficult to find lenders that offer competitive rates and qualify for them—particularly if you don’t have a flawless credit history.
+Two alternatives are a personal loan and a cash-out refinance.

 If you are planning a small construction project or renovation, there are a few financing alternatives that might be easier to access and give you more flexibility.
-Two of those options are a personal loan and a cash-out refinance.

-Personal Loans for Major Renovations
+Personal Loans for Renovations

 Personal loans also offer potentially better terms.
 Instead of being required to pay off the loan as soon as the home is finished, you can opt for a longer repayment period.

 And because the loan is disbursed all at once, you will have to parse out the money yourself, instead of depending on the lender to finance the build in stages.

-Cash Out Refinancing for Construction Costs
+Cash-Out Refinance for Construction Costs

 To use a cash-out refinance to cover the cost of construction, you can estimate your building or renovation expenses with this Home Improvement Cost Calculator and then refinance for that amount more than you owe on your home.
 Then you can put the additional cash from the refinance toward the building project.